oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab5 Set Up Web Server.md

 # Set up a web server with Apache2.

-#### Ubuntu already created an official guide for installing Apache2 and testing it; follow the steps at https://ubuntu.com/tutorials/install-and-configure-apache#1-overview
+## Ubuntu already created an official guide for installing Apache2 and testing it, and it's well-made and clean.

+### Task 1.
+Follow the steps at https://ubuntu.com/tutorials/install-and-configure-apache#1-overview